T-Mobile is committed to providing products and services that meet a variety of communication needs.

 The FCC requires digital wireless carriers to have the capability to transmit a call from a wireless phone that is connected to a TTY.
 While the FCC mandate pertains specifically to calls made to 911, the ability to make a call to 911 means that users can also complete a call to anyone, anywhere, provided the party on the receiving end of the call also has a TTY.

 T-Mobile’s higher speed data services, including LTE, support use of IP-based telecommunications relay services including Video Relay Service, IP Relay, and IP Captioned Telephone Service through providers of those relay services.
 T-Mobile recommends use of these relay services as the most effective means of placing assisted calls, including to 911.
-If a T-Mobile customer nonetheless wants to use a mobile TTY, T-Mobile’s GSM and UMTS cellular network is TTY compatible.
+If a T-Mobile customer nonetheless wants to use a mobile TTY, T-Mobile’s GSM and UMTS cellular network is TTY compatible and may be used to reach 911.
 All T-Mobile price plans and most handset features will work with TTY.
 Customers will need to visit a T-Mobile retail store or contact Customer Service for assistance with selecting the proper rate plan and service activation.

-Customers should be aware that TTY does not work on voice calls that are placed over Wi-Fi or Voice-over LTE at this time.
+Customers should be aware that TTY does not work on voice calls that are placed over Wi-Fi or Voice over LTE (VoLTE) at this time.
 This means that TTY calls, including TTY calls to 911, cannot be made while using IP-based calling, including Wi-Fi Calling and Voice over LTE.
 Customers with communications disabilities who need to call 911 while using IP-based calling should use IP Relay, Video Relay, or IP Captioned Telephone Service to reach emergency personnel.
 Where available, customers may also send a text message to 911 directly (text-to-911).

 T-Mobile will provide accessible support for wireless network service, and with billing inquiries.
 Please contact our Accessibility Customer Support at 1-844-375-8107 if you have any questions or need special assistance.
 For additional support, please contact Customer Support.

 Closed Captioning Contact Information